-1 As soon as you move the mouse over Events, Gateways or Activities, an arrow appears at the bottom right edge of the element.
+(i) As soon as you move the mouse over Events, Gateways or Activities, an arrow appears at the bottom right edge of the element.
 Click and drag the arrow to create a sequence flow line.

-Label Free text area to set a label to the sequence flow (for a clearer layout or documentation purposes) Log4J Log Enable logging via Log4j at this position in the process using current input data; To enable Log4j logging, select the property, and click Possible values: • Disabled: No Log4j action has been defined (default) • Enabled: A Log4j action has been defined
+Label Free text area to set a label to the sequence flow (for a clearer layout or documentation purposes) Log4J Log Enable logging via Log4j at this position in the process using current input data.
+To enable Log4j logging, select the property, and click Possible values: Disabled: No Log4j action has been defined (default) Enabled: A Log4j action has been defined

-BAM Log Enable logging via X4 BAM at this point in the process with the current input data; To enable BAM logging, highlight the property and click on Save Point Set Save Point at this point of the process to persist the complete state of the process engine with the processed data and state information when executing a process instance in the file system.
+Save Point Set Save Point at this point of the process to persist the complete state of the process engine with the processed data and state information when executing a process instance in the file system.
 The process instance can be restarted from the last saved Save Point via X4 BAM.
 Possible values: No Savepoint: No Save Point has been defined (default).
-Save and Continue: Create Save Point and directly continue process execution Save and Stop: Create Save Point and stop the execution of the process instance Delete: Delete current Save Point Priority For forks (Parallel Gateways (Forking)) and branches (Exclusive Gateways (Forking)): Position in the execution order (priority) Possible values: • Any positive integer • 1: Highest priority (default) Condition For condition blocks: Execution condition stored by the Condition Manager .
+Save and Continue: Create Save Point and directly continue process execution Save and Stop: Create Save Point and stop the execution of the process instance Delete: Delete current Save Point Source Component Component from which the sequence flow starts (is set by the X4 Designer) Target Component Component to which the sequence flow leads (is set by the X4 Designer) Priority For forks (Parallel Gateways (Forking)) and branches (Exclusive Gateways (Forking)): Position in the execution order (priority) Possible values: • Any positive integer • 1: Highest priority (default) Condition For condition blocks: Execution condition stored by the Condition Manager .

-2.4 Gateways
+3.4 Gateways